PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/video_pipelines/video_classification.en.md

 ...
 ```

-Subsequently, refer to the command-line method or Python script method in the local experience to load the modified production line configuration file.
+Subsequently, refer to the command-line method or Python script method in the local experience to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support
 PaddleX supports a variety of mainstream hardware devices, including NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware devices.

-For example, if you use Ascend NPU for video classification in the production line, the Python command used is:
+For example, if you use Ascend NPU for video classification in the pipeline, the Python command used is:

 ```bash
 paddlex --pipeline video_classification \